-We read posts about various traditions created within a glass jar.
-We love the ideas, we’re motivated while reading about them, yet we never get around to actually accomplishing one ourselves.
+We read about various simple traditions created within a glass jar.
+We love the ideas and we’re inspired to start, yet regular life gets in the way and somehow we never get around to actually accomplishing one ourselves.

 Let’s turn our intentions into action and start that meaningful glass jar tradition now.

 Grab a glass jar, pick one of these 4 traditions and get started today.

 1. Joy Jar

 Create a time capsule showcasing all that brings you joy this year.
 Add mementos, ticket stubs and anything that signifies a joyful moment.
 You won’t bury this time capsule, but instead, empty it out on New Year’s Eve and reminisce about all of the memories you made.

 An annual joy jar is an intentional way to collect items you can eventually use for that scrapbook you intend to put together one day.
 This post has some great ideas for furthering this idea!

 You will need two of the same jar for this.

 Fill one jar with 936 pennies to represent all of the weeks you have with your child from when they’re born until they turn 18.
 It’s a powerful visual to physically see each week represented by a penny.